What if one (or both) of us has been married before?

 If you are planning a wedding in a Protestant church and neither of you are members of the Catholic Church, a previous marriage may not be difficult to deal with, but talk with the pastor before you make final plans.

-If you are planning to marry in the Catholic Church and either of you has been married before (even a civil marriage or common law marriage), you will need to establish your “freedom to marry” according to the criteria of canon law (Catholic Church law).
-Even if you are a well educated Catholic, you may not know enough to determine whether a previous marriage is “valid” or “invalid” by the standards of Canon Law.
-It is important to speak with someone qualified to help you deal with this before you make wedding plans.
-You are welcome to email me about your situation > Rob Ruhnke, I can sort it out for you.
-Note: I may ask you to consider talking with me on the phone if I need more information from you.
-However, before you send me an email read this additional information carefully to help you determine what you and/or you partner need to do to become “free to marry” in the Catholic Church.
+If you are planning to marry in the Catholic Church and either of you has been married before (even a civil marriage or common law marriage), you need to establish your “freedom to marry” according to Catholic Church canon law.
+Even if you are a well educated Catholic, you may not know enough to determine whether a previous marriage is “valid” or “invalid” by the standards of canon.
+Talk with your pastor or someone qualified to help you with this before you make wedding plans.
+If you are not sure about who to contact, For Better & For Ever ® provides this kind of assistance as a free service.
+Email us about your situation > Rob Ruhnke.
+I may ask you to talk with me on the phone or meet on Zoom if I need more information than you already provided.
+However, before you send me an email read the rest of this page carefully to help you determine what you and/or you partner need to do to become “free to marry” in the Catholic Church.

 A word of caution.…the following is rather complex.
 It is my attempt to explain what divorced folks need to know about the rules of the Catholic Church if they want to marry (again) in the Catholic Church.
 I am trying to explain something that is well known to canon lawyers….but not so obvious to the rest of us!!!!

-POINT 1 – If you are not a member of the Catholic Church and you have been married before ~ even a common law marriage ~ canon law (the official Catholic Church rules) assumes that any former marriage is equal in value to a marriage between two Catholics done in the Catholic Church.
-The Catholic Church considers the marriages of folks who are not members of the Catholic equal in value to the marriages of Catholics.
-It may sound odd to you, but if two people who are not Catholic marry before a Justice of the Peace, Catholic Church law assumes that marriage has the same status/value at any marriage that took place in the Catholic Church.
+If you are not a Catholic and you have been married before ~ even a common law marriage ~ know that the canon law of the Catholic Church treats any former marriage as equal in value to a marriage between two Catholics done in the Catholic Church.
+This may sound odd to you, but if two people who are not Catholic marry before a Justice of the Peace, Catholic Church law gives that marriage the same status/value as any marriage that took place in the Catholic Church.
 If this couple divorces, and later one of them ~ who is not a member of the Catholic Church ~ wants to marry a Catholic in the Catholic Church, he/she will have to prove that his/her former marriage failed to meet the criteria of the Catholic Church for Christian marriage, he/she would do this by going through the Catholic Church annulment process (just as if he/she was a member of the Catholic Church!).

-If you have never been a member of the Catholic Church and are now divorced ~ and want to marry a person who is a member of the Catholic Church ~ it may “come across” as unfair that the Catholic Church would require you to go through the Catholic annulment process even though you are not a member of the Catholic Church.
-If you feel like you are being treated unfairly by the Catholic Church, I can understand your feelings; At the same time, I want you to read and understand what I said above because it is my effort to explain why the Catholic Church law is going to take your former marriage so seriously and give it a status in law that ~ because it failed ~ you may be aware is not justified.
-But, that is exactly what the annulment process is for….to give you an opportunity to offer testimony to the fact that your former marriage was never a true Christian marriage.
+If you are not a member of the Catholic Church and are divorced ~ and want to marry a person who is a member of the Catholic Church ~ it may “come across” as unfair that the Catholic Church would require you to go through the Catholic annulment process even though you are not a member of the Catholic Church.
+If you feel like you are being treated unfairly by the Catholic Church, I can understand your feelings.
+At the same time, when you understand that Catholic Church law views your former marriage as equal in value to Catholic marriages, you might decide that ~ because your former marriage failed ~ you may want to make use of the Catholic annulment process to show that your former marriage was never a true Christian marriage.

-Point 3 – Because of Point 2 (above), it can happen that a Catholic enters a marriage that is “invalid” by the standards of the canon law for Catholics.
+Point 2 – Because of the additional requirements for Catholics, it can happen that a Catholic enters a marriage that is “invalid” by the standards of the canon law for Catholics.
 If this marriage ended in civil divorce, and the Catholic wants to marry (again) in the Catholic Church, it is not necessary for the Catholic to go through the Catholic Church annulment process.
 Why?
-Because the Catholic Church annulment process is for dealing with marriages that are assumed to be “valid” in Catholic canon law (which would include a marriage between 2 persons who were never members of the Catholic Church as in in Point 1 above).
-But in the case of a Catholic who entered an “invalid” marriage, he/she only needs to provide certain documentation to his/her pastor that will “prove” that the marriage was “invalid,” and then the Catholic pastor will assist the person to obtain a declaration that he/she is “free to marry” (again) in the Catholic Church……see Point 4 for more information about the documents that are required.
+Because the Catholic Church annulment process is for dealing with marriages that are assumed to be “valid” in Catholic canon law (which would include a marriage between 2 persons who were never members of the Catholic Church).
+But in the case of a Catholic who entered an “invalid” marriage, he/she only needs to provide certain documentation to his/her pastor that will “prove” that the marriage was “invalid,” and then the Catholic pastor will assist the person to obtain a declaration that he/she is “free to marry” (again) in the Catholic Church……see the next Point for more information about the documents that are required.

 1 – A NEWLY ISSUED AND DATED Baptismal certificate.
 NOT the original certificate that your parents may have.
 The reason for getting a newly issued certificate is that, when you marry in the Catholic Church, the information about your marriage is sent back to the place of your baptism and is recorded in the baptismal register.
 Whenever a NEWLY ISSUED COPY of the Baptismal certificate is made a special form is used which has places for the baptismal information AND ALSO information about Confirmation and Marriage that has been recorded in the baptismal record.
 If a person was married in the Church, this information will be included on the NEWLY ISSUED COPY.
 If a person was not married in the Church, the space for recording the information about the marriage will include a notation of “no information” and this is part of the “proof” that the person was not married in the Catholic Church.